 I also carry around a couple of sets of brain break/movement cards or yoga cards.
 I like to interchange which ones I have in my bag throughout the year.
 I also have some basic “therapist stuff” in my bag.
 This includes my Therapy Punch Cards and Therapy Awards – a little motivation can go a long way!

 Along with the free communication form there are a few other freebies I’m offering that you might enjoy to start your year off right!
 Movement charts are a fun way to motivate kids to move and free for you.
 If you are the decorating type be sure to grab your therapy printables!
 Movement dice are also a fun addition to any therapy session!
+AND how about free yoga printables?
+Get on the mailing list now and get free yoga printables and find out about more freebies from Pink Oatmeal!

 More Therapy Ideas